elastest/elastest.io-docs/docs/deploying/ubuntu.md

 As you can see, we set less parameters here as the initial configuration was made on the first launch.

-We use an external service like [ifconfig.co](http://ifconfig.co) to get the external IP on every lunch.
+For --server-address, we use an external service like [ifconfig.co](http://ifconfig.co) to get the external IP on every launch using `curl`.
 This works fine on a cloud provider who give the instance a diferent IP on every boot, nevertheless, if you're using a static IP or a DNS name feel free to change the parameter.

 Set execution permissions: